kbogas/PAM/README.md

 # PAM
-A bare-bones implementation of the [PAM framework](https://arxiv.org/abs/2209.06575).
+A bare-bones implementation of the [PAM framework](https://arxiv.org/abs/2209.06575), i.e. Prime Adjacency Matrices for Multi-relational Networks.

 Mainly used for testing.
 Check each .py in its "__main__"" component where we call each of the major functions for their functionalities.